-Description The subject property comprises a two storey mid terraced chalet style villa.
-Accommodation GROUND FLOOR:- Entrance Vestibule leading to Entrance Hallway, Living Room, Dining Room with Open Plan Kitchen.
-HALF LEVEL LANDING:- Bathroom (with Wc).
-FIRST FLOOR:- Landing & Three Bedrooms.
-Gross internal floor area (m2) 110m2 or thereby.
-Neighbourhood and location The subjects are located within a residential area lying to the south of Glasgow City Centre where surrounding properties are similar in age and character.
-Adequate local shopping, educational and public transport facilities are available close by.
-There is a lane located to the rear of the property.
-Age Believed to have been constructed circa 1910.
-Weather Dry but overcast.
+Description The subjects comprise a detached bungalow with attic conversion.
+Accommodation Ground Floor: Entrance Hallway, Lounge, Living Room, Bedroom, Kitchen, Bathroom with WC.
+Attic Level: Landing, Three bedrooms and WC Apartment.
+Gross internal floor area (m2) The gross internal floor area is 118 sq m or thereby.
+Neighbourhood and location The subjects are located within the Netherlee district of Glasgow where surrounding properties are of similar age and character.
+Adequately local shopping, educational and public transport facilities are available close by.
+The subjects are located close to a river.
+We are not aware of any recent flooding issues.
+Age Believed to be constructed circa 1935.
+Weather Weather was dry but overcast.
 Chimney stacks Visually inspected with the aid of binoculars where appropriate.
-The chimney stacks appear to be of stone construction.
+The original chimney stack was removed and replaced with metal flue counterparts.

 Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
+Flat roofs were visually inspected from vantage points within the property and where safe and reasonable to do so from a 3m ladder externally.
 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
 If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
-The roof was seen to be of multi pitched design and overlaid with interlocking concrete tiles.
-The roof covering over the dormer projections was also seen to be of pitched design and overlaid with a concrete tile finish.
-Access to the roof void was via a hatch in the landing ceiling.
-This revealed a traditional timber frame construction that was insulated at joist level.
+The roof was seen to be of pitched and hipped design and overlaid with concrete tiled finish.
+The roof incorporates dormer projections to the front, side and rear which appeared to be of flat design and overlaid with felt material and/or similar.
+The dormer projections incorporated slate side finishes.
+Due to the attic accommodation we could not fully inspect the roof timbers and cannot fully comment upon the condition.
+Limited access to the eaves was possible which revealed a traditional timber frame construction which was insulated.
 Rainwater fittings Visually inspected with the aid of binoculars where appropriate.
-The rainwater goods serving the subjects were seen to be formed in a combination of PVC, cast iron and metal materials.
+The majority of rainwater goods was seen to be formed in cast iron material.
 Main walls Visually inspected with the aid of binoculars where appropriate.
 Foundations and concealed parts were not exposed or inspected.
-The main walls were seen to be of solid stone construction.
+The main walls would appear to be of cavity brick/block construction with part facing brick finish and part facing render finish.
 Windows, external doors and joinery Internal and external doors were opened and closed where keys were available.
 Random windows were opened and closed where possible.
 Doors and windows were not forced open.
-The windows in the property were seen to be a combination of replacement uPVC construction containing double glazing, replacement timber frame construction containing double glazing and Velux window units.
-It is assumed that replacement windows comply with relevant building and fire regulations.
-The subjects are accessed by a uPVC door to the front and two sets of glazed timber doors to the rear.
-The fascia and soffit boards appear have been overlaid with modern PVC materials.
+The windows of the property were seen to be a combination of timber frame construction containing single glazing, replacement UPVC construction containing double glazing and a velux window.
+It is assumed that replacement windows and doors comply with relevant building and fire regulations.